anvix9/anvix-c.github.io/_posts/2024-02-26-monograph#2:Representations-far-from-reality-yet-so-close-ever.markdown

 <br/>
 <p style="text-align: justify;">
 So what is the relationship between representations and reality?
 If you have read the first monograph in this series, you surely have a sense of their main difference.
-From our perspective(human being), reality can be defined as the unknown, the ultimate target (some ancient scripts call it The Truth, but we will discuss about them in another monograph as mentioned in the structure of this series).
+From our perspective(human being), reality can be defined as the unknown, the ultimate target (some ancient scripts call it <mark>The Truth</mark>, but we will discuss about them in another monograph as mentioned in the structure of this series).
 Models are what create representations.
 And representations are our reality(approximation of Reality), we understand it at a certain point.
-Through science, we aim to get the full sense of Reality methodically ideally.
+Through science, we aim to get the full sense of Reality <mark>methodically</mark> ideally.
 </p>

 <br/>